-On May 29th last year, 56-year-old Richard Smith left his house early in the morning to take the family dog for a walk in the woods near Horncastle, Lincolnshire.
+On May 29th last year, 56-year-old Richard Green left his house early in the morning to take the family dog for a walk in the woods near Horncastle, Lincolnshire.
 Some time later, the dog returned home alone.
 Richard’s wife Elena went to look for her husband, and found him hanging in the woods.

 Richard’s inquest, held at Boston Coroner’s Court (right) yesterday, heard that his family blamed the antidepressant drug Citalopram, prescribed less than two weeks earlier, after he complained of panic attacks brought on by increased anxiety.

 In a prepared statement, Richard’s sister Angela said: “The family, siblings and parents believe that the prescription of the antidepressant drug Citalopram played a major part in Richard’s suicide.
 In fact, we believe that, had he not been prescribed this drug, he would still be with us today.
 We appreciate that the medical evidence shows that the drug was within normal levels in Richard’s bloodstream.
 However, we believe that this drug adversely affected Richard’s state of mind.”
 Angela added: “We wouldn’t want any other family – if there is anything that can be done – to go through the pain and distress we have had.”

 “Expert evidence” given to the hearing by toxicologist Dr Stephen Morley (left) said there was evidence of an increased risk of suicide or suicidal ideation in the first month after starting antidepressants.
 Dr Morley concluded: “I’m unable to give a definitive answer as to whether Citalopram directly contributed to the increased risk of suicide in this case.”